amshiha1/amshiha1/README.md

 ### Education 📑

 I am currently a student at Arizona State University.
 I am majoring in Technical Communication (User Experience).
 I am minoring in Human Systems Engineering.
 After graduating with my bachelors and minor, I plan to further my education and obtain a Masters in User Experience.
-My career goal is becoming a web designer and a technical writer.
+My career goal is becoming a web designer.

 ### Hobbies 🪗